 Nice to “meet” you!
-I’m Janie and I call “Livable, Lovable Lodi,” California, the “Zinfandel Capital of the World,” home.
+I’m Janie and when not spending time on Maui — my favorite place in the world — I call “Livable, Lovable Lodi,” California, the “Zinfandel Capital of the World,” home.
 I grew up here and intend to remain happily “Stuck in Lodi.”
-I’m an attorney, musician, writer, constant reader, book reviewer, blogger/website designer, weight loss champion, Reiki practitioner, mom, auntie, grandauntie, and friend . . . but not necessarily in that order.
+I’m a managing attorney, musician, constant reader, book reviewer, writer/blogger/website designer, Reiki practitioner, mom, auntie, and grandauntie to Quinn and Raven.

 I earned a Bachelor of Science Degree in Accounting, but then had to face the inescapable truth: I just don’t care about financial statements, taxes, and all that the science of accounting entails.
 Ironically, even as I was framing my degree, I knew that I could not earn my “daily bread” indefinitely in that profession.
 It was then that I decided to act upon an idea that had been rattling around the back of my brain for many years: I opted to continue on to law school.
 I was the mother of a two-year-old with plenty of other responsibilities, but I was determined!
 And the next four years were quite challenging, especially considering that my youngest son, “MattieBoo,” was a special “gift from God” (the meaning of “Matthew”) during my third year of study.
 He was born just before 8:00 a.m. on Saturday, but I was back in class two nights later because finals were a mere two weeks away.
 I was the only woman in the maternity ward with a Constitutional Law book and yes, the nurses thought I was crazy when I refused to surrender my books to them, but I did study between contractions.
 (This chapter in my life helped cement my reputation for tenacity!)
 Sadly, my father died just two months after MattieBoo was born, but he did enjoy watching me argue a hypothetical case before three invited Supreme Court Justices (from Indiana, Montana, and New Mexico) in my school’s “Final Four” Moot Court Competition.